Karumi/KataSuperHeroesAndroid/README.md

 ## Tasks

-We've developed and Android application to show Super Heroes information:
+This repository contains an Android application to show Super Heroes information:

 ![ApplicationScreencast][applicationScreencast]